-For this story, BioPharma Dive included biotechnology companies that raised at least $50 million in an initial public offering on a U.S. stock exchange.
+For this story, BioPharma Dive included biotechnology companies that raised funds in an initial public offering on a U.S. stock exchange.
 We defined biotechs as developers of new prescription medicines.
 Makers of generic or over-the-counter drugs are not included, nor are IPOs by special purpose acquisition companies, as well as by diagnostics and medical device makers, aren't included.

 Company and investor information was collected from the Form S-1 companies file with the Securities and Exchange Commission before an IPO.